leuty/iconarray/README.md

 ```
 pytest
 ```
-Make sure to update your requirement files and export your environments after installationnevery time you add new imports while developing.
+Make sure to update your requirement files and export your environments after installation every time you add new imports while developing.
 You should add tests for every new feature you add to the package.

 ### Development tools